lkachury/School_District_Analysis/README.md

 #### School Summary After:
 ![Screenshot 2022-07-27 112343](https://user-images.githubusercontent.com/108038989/181286364-5c38c9e2-2dca-4477-a073-569d02c56838.png)

-After replacing the scores, the average math score dropped by almost 0.07, the average reading score increased by almost 0.05, the percent passing math decreased by 26.36%, the percent passing reading decreased by 27.65%, and percent overall passing decresed by 25.87%.
+After replacing the scores, the average math score dropped by almost 0.07 points, the average reading score increased by almost 0.05 points, the percent passing math rate decreased by 26.36%, the percent passing reading rate decreased by 27.65%, and percent overall passing rate decreased by 25.87%.

 ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?